 By default, all routes are added to the "main" routing table as it was before.
-From a configuration point of view, biggest differences are routing table limit increase, routing table monitoring differences and how routes are added to specific routing tables (see next example)
+From a configuration point of view, the biggest differences are routing table limit increase, routing table monitoring differences, and how routes are added to specific routing tables (see next example)

 For more in-depth information on routing see this article (How Packets Are Routed).